kalki-kgp/munchkin/README.md

-Munchkin — Background Clipboard → Nebius → Clipboard (macOS)
+Munchkin — Background Clipboard → LLM → Clipboard (macOS)

 Overview
 - Menubar-only app (no Dock icon) that watches your clipboard.
-- It accumulates copied text until there’s 5 seconds of no new copies, then sends the combined text to Nebius (OpenAI-compatible API).
+- It accumulates copied text until there’s 5 seconds of no new copies, then sends the combined text to your selected provider (Nebius, OpenAI, Anthropic, or Groq).
 - As soon as a response arrives, it writes the response back to the clipboard so you can paste it immediately.

 Key Behaviors